Finaris/obsessed/obsessed/grade_parse/README.md

 "Category Name"(keyword1=value1, keyword2=value2, ...): 1, 2, 3, ...
 ```

 In the above line, we create a new category with the name Category Name and define a list of grades.
 Furthermore, an additional set of parameters is provided via a list of key-value pairs enclosed in parentheses.
-More can be learned about regarding keywords in the Keywords section, where specific keywords are described in greater detail.
+More can be learned about keywords in the Keywords section, where specific keywords are described in greater detail.

 ##### Example